Laboratory Safety Manual - Chapter 11: Explosive and Reactive Chemical Hazards

 • Ozone (O3) is a highly reactive and toxic gas.
 It forms by the action of ultraviolet light on oxygen (air) and, therefore, certain ultraviolet sources may require venting to the exhaust hood.

 • Palladium or Platinum on Carbon, Platinum Oxide, Raney Nickel, and other Catalysts must be carefully filtered from catalytic hydrogenation reaction mixtures.
 The recovered catalyst is usually saturated with hydrogen and highly reactive; thus, it will ignite spontaneously on exposure to air.
 Particularly for large-scale reactions, do not allow the filter cake to dry.
-Place the funnel containing the still-moist catalyst filter cake into a water bath immediately after completion of the filtration.
+Place the funnel containing the still-moist catalyst filter cake into a water bath immediately after completion of the filtration and quench.
 Another hazard in working with such catalysts is the potential of explosion when adding additional catalyst to a flask in which hydrogen is present.

 • Parr Bombs used for digestions or hydrogenations have failed and exploded.
-Handle all high-stress equipment such as bomb calorimeters with care behind bench top shields, and wear proper eye protection.
+Handle all high-stress equipment such as bomb calorimeters with care behind bench top blast shields, and wear proper eye protection.

 • Permanganates are explosive when treated with sulfuric acid.
 When both compounds are in an absorption train, place an empty trap between them.